emscripten-core/emscripten/site/source/docs/contributing/developers_guide.rst

 went wrong.
 This is true not just for finding an actual regression in Emscripten but also if your project stopped working when you upgrade, and you need to investigate if it's an Emscripten regression or something else.
 The rest of this section covers bisection on Emscripten itself.
+It is hopefully useful for both people using Emscripten as well as Emscripten developers.

 If you have a large bisection range - for example, that covers more than one version of Emscripten - then you probably have changes across multiple repos (Emscripten, LLVM, and Binaryen).
 In that case the easiest and fastest thing is to bisect using **emsdk builds**.
-Each step of the bisection will download a "tip of tree" (tot) build from the emsdk.
+Each step of the bisection will download a build produced by the emscripten releases builders.
 Using this approach you don't need to compile anything yourself, so it can be very fast!

 To do this, you need a basic understanding of Emscripten's `release process <https://github.com/emscripten-core/emscripten/blob/main/docs/process.md#release-processes>`_ The key idea is that::

-     emsdk install HASH
+     emsdk install [HASH]

-can install an arbitrary build of emscripten from any point in the history of the emsdk.
+can install an arbitrary build of emscripten from any point in the past (assuming the build succeeded).
 Each build is identified by a hash (a long string of numbers and characters), which is a hash of a commit in the `releases repo <https://chromium.googlesource.com/emscripten-releases>`_.
-The mapping of Emscripten release numbers to such hashes is tracked by `emscripten-releases-tags.txt in the emsdk repo <https://github.com/emscripten-core/emsdk/blob/7cba2e0a92b9df42376707dfdae6e1f108f79a27/emscripten-releases-tags.txt>`_.
+The mapping of Emscripten release numbers to such hashes is tracked by `emscripten-releases-tags.txt in the emsdk repo <https://github.com/emscripten-core/emsdk/blob/master/emscripten-releases-tags.txt>`_.

 With that background, the bisection process would look like this: